theaaravagarwal/Aarav_BlueStampPortfolio/index.md

 3. Distance Estimation

-    This algorithm is used for estimating the distance travelled by the user.
-This algorithm uses the pedometer
+    This algorithm estimates the distance traveled by the user by combining step detection from the pedometer with dynamic stride length estimation.
+It calculates stride length based on the peak acceleration detected during each step, then multiplies the stride length by the number of steps taken to update the total distance.
+This approach adapts to the user's walking or running style for more accurate distance measurement.

+    why             ∆
+    how             ∆
+    summary         ∆
+    challenges      ∆

     ```cpp
     float strideLength = 0.7f;                                  //initial stride length   (meters)